Black Fly Control

 Stables

-After treatment, there are a few steps you can take to make sure that black flies are unlikely to return to your area.
+After treatment, you can take a few steps to ensure that black flies are unlikely to return to your area.
 In large, you need to focus on sanitation.
-Most black flies are attracted to blood, but they also feed off of waste.
+Most black flies are attracted to blood but also feed off waste.
 We suggest the following measures to take to discourage black flies from targeting your property:

 • Clean your area thoroughly and dispose of any garbage.
 Consider using trash cans with lids to keep trash concealed.